The Otago Medical School, New Zealand's first, opened in 1875 – just six years after the University of Otago was formally established.

 - Professor Barry Taylor (2014–2020)

 The Dunedin School of Medicine was established in 1995, following restructuring of Otago Medical School.
+In 2020, it was renamed the Otago Medical School – Dunedin Campus.
+Now, the Otago Medical School dean has responsiblity for the Dunedin Campus.

 Much of the above information was sourced from the 2008 book Anatomy of a Medical School: A History of Medicine at the University of Otago 1875–2000 by Dorothy Page, published by Otago University Press.